 Who Can Apply?

-Residents who are interested in applying for the Albany Civics Academy will be required to fill out the online application.
+Residents who are interested in applying for the Albany Civics Academy will be required to fill out the online application by March 22, 2018.
 The fee for the program is $10.
 Priority given to Albany residents 17 years or older.
 Albany business owners will be accepted space permitting.

 The ACA will be limited to 22 participants.
 The final session will be a graduation ceremony at the City of Albany Council Meeting after the last class.